tsuka/spark2/README.markdown

 ## Making an app spark compatible

 Any node server can be used with spark2.
-All you need to do it create a file called `app.js` that exports the instance of `http.Server` or `net.Server`.
+All you need to do it create a file called `app.js` or `server.js` that exports the instance of `http.Server` or `net.Server`.

 A hello-world example would look like this: